 The Company expenses advertising costs as incurred.
-Advertising expense was approximately \$3.7 million, \$3.7 million and \$4.4 million for the years ended December 31, 2014, 2013 and 2012 (excluding discontinued operations), respectively, and is included in other hotel operating expenses.
+Advertising expense was approximately \$4.1 million, \$3.7 million and \$3.7 million for the years ended December 31, 2015, 2014 and 2013 (excluding discontinued operations), respectively, and is included in other operating expense.